A canal holiday is a very green holiday!

 What Is The Environmental Impact Of Taking A Canal Holiday?

-As with all holidays, respecting the environment will keep it pleasant and enjoyable for everyone else and help protect the wildlife.
-So, if you leave your boat and go for a wander follow the usual countryside code: close gates behind you, keep to the marked footpaths, don't light fires, take litter away with you, respect the wildlife.
+Respecting your holiday environment will keep it pleasant and enjoyable for everyone else and help protect the wildlife.
+So, if you leave your boat and go for a wander follow the usual countryside code: close gates behind you, keep to the marked footpaths, don’t light fires, take litter away with you, respect the wildlife.
+Canal and River Trust have a specialist Environmental Team, see their website.

 What Wildlife Can We Expect To See?